-A single-node ATSD instance can process up to 200,000 metrics per second with millisecond accuracy and handle out-of-order sample writes without any loss of numeric precision.
+A single-node ATSD instance can process up to 200,000 metrics per second without any loss of numeric precision.
+It can handle out-of-order writes and microsecond precision.

-Compared to traditional databases, ATSD requires up to 50 times less disk space.
-Refer to compression tests for more details.
+Compared to relational databases, ATSD requires up to 50 times less disk space.

 - High-performance metrics backend.